Ralf Reski

 Ralf Reski (born 18 November 1958 in Gelsenkirchen) is a German professor of plant biotechnology and former dean of the Faculty of Biology of the University of Freiburg.
 He is also affiliated to the French École supérieure de biotechnologie Strasbourg (ESBS) and Senior Fellow at the Freiburg Institute for Advanced Studies.

 Biography

 Ralf Reski studied biology, chemistry and pedagogy at the Universities of Giessen and Hamburg.

 He was awarded his doctorate in Genetics in 1990 by the University of Hamburg and received his habilitation in General Botany in 1994.

 From 1996 until 1999, he was a Heisenberg-Fellow of the German Research Foundation.

 He was appointed Distinguished Professor and entitled Ordinarius at the University of Freiburg in 1999, where he became Head of the newly established Department of Plant Biotechnology.
 From 2001 until 2011, Reski was Director Plant Biotechnology at the Centre for Applied Biosciences (ZAB, University of Freiburg).

-Also since 2010 he is elected senator and speaker in the academic senat of the university Freiburg.
+From 2010 until 2019 he was elected senator and speaker in the academic senat of the university Freiburg.